I Overstayed my US Visitor Visa

-Have you overstayed your United States visa?
+Have you overstayed your visa for the United States?
 This is a very serious situation, but it can happen more often and more easily than you would think.
 Most United States visas are temporary and have an expiry date, at which point you must leave the United States.

 Sometimes, circumstances beyond your control may result in your being unable to leave the United States in time.
 Consequences for overstaying your United States work visa can vary from situation to situation, but they can be significant consequences that will prevent you from attaining status in the United States or affect your ability to enter and live in the United States on another visa.